shelalaine/MAPD113_ProjectSem1/README.md

 5. Add new vital record of a patient by ID
 6. Add new prescription record of a patient by ID

+Version 1.1.0
+APIs supported are as follows:

+1. Create patient
+2. Get all patients
+3. Get patient by ID
+4. Delete patient by ID
+5. Add new vital record of a patient by ID
+6. Add new prescription record of a patient by ID
+7. Add new lab test record of a patient by ID
+8. Add new nurse assigned to the patient by ID
+9. Add new doctor assigned to the patient by ID
+10. Add new doctor notes to the patient by ID
+11. Delete Patient's test/note/vitals/prescription/nurse/doctor by ID API
+12. Update Patient's profile by ID